 Passionate about the visceral experience of seeing artwork in the flesh, he has a record of transforming disused spaces into environments for multi-discipline arts collaboration and exhibition.
 In 2013 he founded the art collective Vermilion Hook, who went on to produce three independent fine-art exhibitions bridged with performance, poetry, cabaret and music; namely the ‘Wine-Dark Sea’, in the basement of infamous Soho tailor Mark Powell and across three floors at 26 Greek Street.

-As part of Vermilion Hook, Luke was responsible for the acquisition of the building that became the cultural hub Platform Southwark, and the design of their co-working studio.
+As part of Vermilion Hook, Luke was responsible for the acquisition of the building that became the cultural hub Platform Southwark, curation of events and the design of their co-working studio.

 Currently occupying a studio at The Workshop London SE1, where he has built a dynamic working environment and continues to develop his next collection of paintings.